sanagnos/web-kernel/README.md

 Modular RPC abstraction for client/server systems over WebSockets & XHR in end-to-end Javascript.

-The goal is to consolidate fragmented workflows to a consistent API engineered around laconic & frinctionless development: using the minimum necessary number of steps to get something done and aiming for the maximum possible performance, in both memory & computation.
+The goal is to consolidate fragmented workflows to a consistent API engineered around laconic & frinctionless development: use the minimum necessary steps & aim for the maximum performance.

 The scope of the functionality falls under four recurring tasks: